sourcegraph/about/content/blogposts/go/gophercon-2019-the-gopher-s-manual-of-style.md

 * Go is positioned to borrow a lot of good ideas from publishing
 * The roles of an editor in publishing can inform what we do in the process of software engineering
 * Manuals of style

+### About the author

+_Beyang Liu is the CTO and co-founder of Sourcegraph.
+Beyang studied Computer Science at Stanford, where he published research in probabilistic graphical models and computer vision at the Stanford AI Lab.
+You can chat with Beyang on Twitter [@beyang](https://twitter.com/beyang) or our community [Discord](https://discord.com/invite/vqsBW8m5Y8)._